codelitdev/courselit/apps/docs/src/pages/en/self-hosting.md

 The email you specify here will be set as the super admin of your CourseLit instance.

-3. Test the app
+3. Test drive your CourseLit school

-Visit [http://localhost](http://localhost) to see CourseLit in action.
+Visit [http://localhost](http://localhost) to see your school.
 There won't be much to see at this point.
+You need to customise it.

-4. Log in to customize your school
+4. Log in to your school

 Click on the top right icon and then on the [login](http://localhost/login) menu.
 Enter the email you provided in Step #2 to log in.
 Since, we haven't set the mail yet, the magic link to log in will be dumped onto the `docker compose` logs.
 Locate the link and click on it (or copy paste it in the browser) to log in.

 The login link will look something like `http://localhost/login?token=some-long-string`.

+5. Customise your school

+Visit [http://localhost/dashboard](http://localhost/dashboard) to customise your school.

 > Note: This will be a barebones instance.
 Things like mails and file uploads will not work.
 You can follow rest of this guide to set those things up.

-### Enable emails
+### Enabling emails

 If you want to send emails using CourseLit, it is easy as well.